Team building in the classroom: Which tools really work – from elementary school to secondary education

 From €74.95 · Available in 3 group sizes

-To product
+To the product

 🌱

-Suitable for Primary School
+Suitable for elementary school

 Simple rules, immediate fun – even without prior knowledge